 Stay out of LinkedIn Group posting Jail

 THE MOST IMPORTANT is #1 ↓

 #1 Post the event under the PROMOTIONS TAB.
 If you just drop your news into the discussion thread be prepared for another member of the group to ‘flag’ it and/or the manager of the group to do the same.
 This is where your posting privileges get SWAM’ed.

 #2 Create a spreadsheet: 2 columns.
 1) Name of group 2) This is where you mark an X that you have already posted there.
 It doesn’t take much time (Hint: alt + tab allows you to flip back and forth between screens).
 With a fast mark of an X next to the column of the group allows you to reference quickly.
 Sure, you can go into each group, check your most recent activity and see from there if you’ve posted your event.
 But, the spreadsheet method (for me that is) is more efficient and a great tracking system.
-See a simple sample at bottom of post.
+See the simple sample at bottom of a post.

 Spread The News Over Time

 #3 Don’t promote the same event (again, under the promotions tab) to all of your groups on the same day.
 It’s simply too much for your connections to see coming through your feed in one day.
 Spread it out.
 You have your spreadsheet in place.
 Choose several groups at a time over a course of time leading up to the event.

 Vary Site Links

 #4 Add image variety: You will notice if you use the same link from the site where the event details are stored the same image appears.
 When possible, choose difference page links; hence, in most cases a different image with appear with your update.